-Even now, six years later, I still have an appreciation and respect for this life-birthing machine.
-For my body’s capabilities.
-For all we’ve been through together.
+Even now, six years later, I still have an appreciation and respect for this life-birthing machine, for my body’s capabilities, and for all we’ve been through together.

 My body is a little different — it’s stronger and softer and a little marked up.
 The other day I jumped rope in my CrossFit class and peed myself, because childbirth.
 But after seeing all that this body can do, I much prefer the post-baby version.

 The one that gave me my child.